 A home inspector’s salary can vary greatly depending on their location, how much they work, how much they charge for their services, and what types of properties they specialize in.

-The market in a home inspector’s area can determine the starting range for a home inspector’s prices.
-The average home inspector’s salary in the U.S. is shy of $50,000 per year, but the average total income for home inspectors ranges from $30 to $90 thousand annually.
+The market in an inspector’s area can determine the starting range for an inspector’s prices.
+The average home inspector’s salary in the U.S. is shy of $50,000 per year, but the average total income for inspectors ranges from $30 to $90 thousand annually.

-The property a home inspector specializes in also makes a huge difference in pay rates.
+The property an inspector specializes in also makes a huge difference in pay rates.

 For instance, commercial inspections can cost more because they often involve large, complex commercial properties such as factories or industrial buildings.
 While the average home inspector charges just over $300 for a residential property inspection, commercial inspectors might earn up to 1-2% of the total sale price of the property (which, for multi-million-dollar developments, is nothing to sneeze at).